 Although yellow fever does not occur in Kazakhstan, an official yellow fever vaccination certificate may be required depending on your itinerary.

-- Requirement: A vaccination certificate is required for travelers coming from countries with risk of YF transmission.
+- Requirement: A certificate proving yellow fever vaccination is required for travelers coming from countries with risk of YF transmission.
+This also applies to all airport transit stops (no exit through immigration checkpoint) in risk countries.

 See also: Library article for Malaria